 Since that day, these outbursts have happened occasionally.
 The cry suddenly bubbles over and I can’t hold it in for one more second.
 With a little bit of crowdsourcing, I’ve learned that I’m far from alone.
 What sets us off can be anything, and it can happen anywhere, but in this quarantine world where no one has an ounce of privacy, we parents seem to have our favorite spots: the car, the shower, the closet, on a run.
 More than one friend shared that she’s cried at curbside pick-up at Target.
 Also, at the dentist.
 Also, dog-walks.

 Crying in the shower or bath is a classic (a sliver of privacy, plus all that water as inspiration!) but it happens not to be in my repertoire.
 Yet.
 I’m fascinated with run-criers, as I cannot run for my life, and can’t imagine how one can cry and breathe and run concurrently?
-But now I find some solace imagining a country — a world? — full of mothers, alone and yet together, finding our little moments of refuge, faces slick and subtly ugly-crying, allowing ourselves to fall apart for just a minute before pulling ourselves back together again.
+But now I find some solace imagining a country — a world? — full of mothers, alone and yet together, finding our little moments of refuge, faces slick and subtly ugly-crying in strange places, allowing ourselves to fall apart for just a minute before pulling ourselves back together again.

 My current go-to is the kitchen floor, where I wedge myself in next to the dishwasher where no one can see me, and, if I am truly desperate, the bathroom floor, where many layers of closed doors insulate me from my family.
 Something about being on the literal floor feels weirdly apt — I just want my body to be as low to the ground as I actually feel, and on an unforgiving surface.
 Unlike the plush warmth of my bed or someone’s shoulder, the cold tiles provide no reassurance.
 They offer nothing back, and, strangely, that works for me right now.
 I want to feel the starkness of all this.
 I want to be allowed to feel this kind of realness.
 I don’t want comforting words, I don’t want to be picked up, I don’t want to be held.
 I just want to have space to feel, to cry like a baby for all of it, to weep for long enough that I feel like I can finally get back up again.